 The Friends of OPL’s Board of Directors is a lively group of volunteers, advocates, and library nerds who deeply value the role of the library in Oakland's community.

 Are you the next Treasurer of the Friends of the Oakland Public Library?
 Or maybe you know the person we’re seeking.
 The right candidate will be appointed to the Friends’ Board of Directors and assume the role of Assistant Treasurer.
-The candidate will be extensively trained by our current, longtime Co-Treasurers, with the goal of replacing them in the near future.
+The candidate will be extensively trained by our current Treasurers, with the goal of replacing one of them in the near future.
 The Treasurer works in tandem with a bookkeeper to maintain and disburse the funds of the Friends of OPL.

 To learn more about the Treasurer position or connect us with a promising candidate, please email us at email@example.com.

 For this crucially important role in our nonprofit organization, the Friends organization is looking for someone with a basic understanding of how accounting works, an eye for detail, and a willingness to ask questions.
 A financial background would be helpful but is not required.